-High Torque Clock Hands are used on larger clock dial diameters.
-These hands require a high torque clock movement that is run by a battery.
-These hands are for the American standard "I" shaft battery powered quartz clock movement.
-The minute hand will have an oblong mounting hole and the hour hand will have a round one.
-The minute hand mounts on the oblong shaft on the clock movement.
+High Torque Hand InformationUse High Torque Clock Hands on larger clock dial diameters.
+Subsequently, these hands require a high torque clock movement that is run by a battery.
+Of course, these hands are for the American standard "I" shaft quartz movement that use a battery.
+The minute hand will have an oblong mounting hole and likewise the hour hand will have a round one.
+Altogether, the minute hand mounts on the oblong shaft of the clock movement.
 High torque hand information is important to know in order to choose the right ones.

 Sold as a pair with both hour and minute hands.
 Styles vary depending on length and the longer hands will have a tail with counter balance.

 Mounting the clock handsThe first piece of high torque hand information is mounting the clock hands.
 All in all, mounting the high torque hands to the high torque clock movement is easy.
 First, the hour hand is a friction fit so push it onto the post.
 Furthermore, push it down as far as it will go without it touching the clock face.
 Second is the minute hand which has the oblong hole.
 Similarly, it mounts on the tip of the oblong shaft of the movement.
 Finally, secure it with one of the hand nuts.